marcoagbernardino/marcoagbernardino/README.md

 I am a system's analyst and full stack software developer at Tribunal de Justiça do Paraná, Brazil (Paraná Justice Court).
 Working from home on the evolution of the judicial process system, a large scale, highly integrated, transactional web application (500k users) originally started em 2007 and built on Spring, Hibernate, Struts and Postgres.

-I have a graduate degree in software development, a postgraduate specialization degree in *Internet of Things (IoT)* and finishing another specialisation degree in *Applied Artificial Intelligence*.
+I have a graduate degree in software development, a postgraduate specialization degree in *Internet of Things (IoT)* and finishing another specialization degree in *Applied Artificial Intelligence*.

 - 🔭 I’m currently working on decomposing a large monolithic web application on microservices architecture.
 - 🌱 I’m currently learning microservices with Quarkus, MERN stack, STOMP over WebSocket.